 “You’re graduating from beauty school — now what?”

 Congratulations for choosing a career in the beauty profession as your chosen profession.
-You have chosen a profession that offers unlimited opportunities provided you know what it takes and have what it takes to be a winner in a profession that can be fulfilling, challenging and potentially financially rewarding. after beauty schol you need to ask this question, now what? what is your next step?
+You have chosen a profession that offers unlimited opportunities provided you know what it takes and have what it takes to be a winner in a profession that can be fulfilling, challenging and potentially financially rewarding.
+As you proceed with your school education you need to ask this question, now what? what is your next step?

 Sadly many new beginners fail to maximize their full learning and earning potential due to unrealistic career and earning expectations,even worse far too many leave the profession before they even give their new career a chance to grow; they want to run before they learn to walk.

-Many believe that graduating from beauty school will give them all the skills to prepare them for a competitive and changing job market.
+Many believe that graduating from beauty school will give them all the skills necessary to prepare for a competitive and changing job market.

 Beauty school is but a first step on your journey to building a successful career in the beauty profession.

-The first six months are crucial to establishing a solid learning foundation that will help you establish strong work habits and positive attitudes that are a necessary first step in building a successful career in the beauty profession.
-A trial and error approach to learning is just unacceptable.
+Your first six months in beauty school are crucial to establishing a solid learning foundation that will help you establish strong work habits and positive attitudes that are a necessary first step in building a successful career in the beauty profession.
+Unfortunately very few set goals; instead they take a trial and error approach to learning in today’s competitive job market.

 You will need to develop additional skills towards your growth and personal development.
 For more resources click here.